ryanholt/content-model/README.md

 #CONTENT TYPE DEFITIONS

-This document explains the purpose and proper usage of content types
+This document explains the purpose and proper usage of content types.